xuzhuoxi/FileSync/README_EN.md

     - /s
       - **Enable**: When copying files, they will be copied according to the **original directory structure**
       - **Close**: All files or empty directories **tile copy** to the tar directory, **overwrite** if the names are the same
+    - /file
+      - **Enable**: Single file processing mode, src and tar must be file paths.
+The include and exclude parameters are ignored.
+      - **OFF**: Default
     - /size
       - **Enable**: Copy and overwrite only when the target file **does not exist** or the size of the source file** is larger than** the target file
     - /time